Table of Contents

 Partial pressures of the respiratory gases

-These partial pressures are influenced by the composition of the outside air, but also by the alveolar ventilation.
-When it increases, the alveolar partial pressure of oxygen increases, while the partial pressure of carbon dioxide decreases.
+These partial pressures are influenced by the composition of the outside air but also by the alveolar ventilation.
+When the ventilation increases, the alveolar partial pressure of oxygen increases, while the partial pressure of carbon dioxide decreases.
 This is due to the fact that new oxygen is supplied by the breathing air, while carbon dioxide is exhaled completely and (almost) does not exist in the atmospheric air.

 The venous blood in the pulmonary capillaries flows past the alveoli with an oxygen partial pressure of approximately 40 mm Hg and a carbon dioxide partial pressure of 46 mm Hg.
 These pressure differences ensure that the respiratory gases can diffuse through the barrier of the alveolar epithelium, which is a thin layer of interstitial and capillary endothelium.
 Thus, they are the driving force for the pulmonary gas exchange.

 The blood leaves the capillaries with an oxygen partial pressure of 100 mm Hg and a carbon dioxide partial pressure of 40 mm Hg.
 Thus, the partial pressures in the blood have been adjusted to those of the alveolar gas mixture.
 Of the contact time of 0.75 seconds, only 0.25 seconds are needed to completely saturate the blood with oxygen.
 In a healthy person, the resting oxygen uptake is, therefore, limited not by diffusion but by perfusion.
 If less blood flows through the capillaries, less blood will be oxygenated.